 Whole milk is milk with nothing taken out, Bradfield's is simply pasteurised on the day of milking to remove any harmful micro organisms.
 Bradfield's whole milk has been pasteurised to kill any harmful bacteria, but it has not been through the industrial processes of homogenisation, separation or standardisation, meaning it retains all of its flavour and quality.
 If you like extra creamy milk you can pour it straight out of the top or a quick shake of the bottle will stir the cream back into the rest of the milk.

 Skimmed milk has most of the cream removed leaving less than 0.3% fat remaining.
-We do this by passing the whole milk through a cream separator as part of the pasteurising process.
+Bradfield's do this by passing the whole milk through a cream separator as part of the pasteurising process.
 The milk is not homogenised or treated in any other way.
-Our skim milk remaining has a fat content of 0.2% which varies slightly depending on the seasons.
+The skimmed milk remaining has a fat content of 0.2% which varies slightly depending on the seasons.

 Semi Skimmed Milk

 Semi-skimmed milk is milk with some of the cream removed.
-We make our semi-skimmed milk by mixing skim milk and whole milk together.
-Ours has a content of 1.7% and varies slightly with the natural changes in the whole milk content through the season.
+Bradfield's make their semi-skimmed milk by mixing skimmed milk and whole milk together.
+It has a content of 1.7% and varies slightly with the natural changes in the whole milk content through the season.